 - be registered on the General Division or Supervised Division of the Register of Medical Practitioners maintained by the Medical Council.

-Further details regarding eligibility can be found in the HSE guidance document.
+Further details regarding eligibility can be found in the CDP-SS guidance document.